mwcproject/docs/guides/receive_file_cli-wallet.md

   <br />

 - **Once your Node is running and fully synced you can receive the transactionfile with the following Command:**
- Make sure to replace the path and filename to point to the Transactionfile you want to receive!
+  <br />Make sure to replace the path and filename to point to the Transactionfile you want to receive!

  #### Linux